I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "I don't think she wants to go," Shego quipped with a grin, looking rather cat-like in her own right.
 Cali growled in agreement.

 "I don't think threatening her life is going to help," Shego chuckled as the sirens wailed in the distance.
-She knew that the police were coming and she smiled, rather amused at how Dementor had utterly failed in taking Cali.
+The police were probably headed right for them and she smiled, rather amused at how Dementor had utterly failed in taking Cali.
 "Cali, you might want to get up," she suggested.

 "But…" Cali looked from Shego to Dementor.